ut-dallas-dspl-lab/CCS2023/README.md

    where LABEL can be any of {gender, attractive, young, glasses}.

-3. To attack using readily trained models located in "models_celeba" and "ad_celeba_models", run:
+3. You can also attack using readily trained models located in "models_celeba" and "ad_celeba_models".
+To attack resnet50, run:

         python fb_pytorch_pgd_multiconcept.py

-   to attack resnet50 or run:
+ To attack adversarially trained Mobilnet, run:

         python fb_pytorch_pgd_multiconcept.py --model ad_train

-   to attack adversarially trained Mobilnet

 4. To display the final results, run: